vitaly-t/docref/docs/spec.md

 DocRef Specification
 --------------------

-**This specification is currently under development.
-PR-s are welcome!**
+**NOTE:** This specification is currently under development.
+PR-s are welcome!